New Mayor’s Barbecue 2023

+Leadership from the 100th Air Refueling Wing and 352d Special Operations Wing, met with local British dignitaries at Middleton Hall for the annual New Mayor’s Barbecue, at RAF Mildenhall, England, August 19, 2023.

-Distinguished visitors gather for a group photo in front of Middleton Hall at Royal Air Force Mildenhall, England, August 19, 2023.
-More than 35 important guests from the surrounding community attended this year’s New Mayor’s Barbecue, including members of local British government, councilors, mayors and chairmen of councils.
-(Courtesy photo)
+Distinguished guests from the surrounding community attended this year’s New Mayor’s Barbecue, including members of local British government, councilors, mayors and chairmen of councils.
+The occasion is an opportunity for military and local British leadership to make introductions, strengthen existing bonds and share information that effects both communities.

+“This event is important for RAF Mildenhall to build new relationships with local government leaders and build on the already strong bonds that we have,” said Natalie Murphy, 100th ARW community relations advisor.

+Festivities included introductory comments from Col. Ryan Garlow, 100 ARW commander, along with a video presentation from both the 100th ARW and 352nd SOW, a tenant wing on RAF Mildenhall.
+Attendees also enjoyed an American style BBQ and an RAF Mildenhall/United Kingdom themed trivia.

 |Date Taken: